-Most of classical optimization techniques such as lambda iteration method, gradient method, Newton's method, linear programming, Interior point method and dynamic programming have been used to solve the basic economic dispatch problem [1].
-These mathematical methods require incremental or marginal fuel cost curves which should be monotonically increasing to find global optimal solution.
-In reality, however, the input-output characteristics of generating units are non-convex due to valve-point loadings and multi-fuel effects, etc. Also, there are various practical limitations in operation and control such as ramp rate limits and prohibited operating zones, etc. Therefore, the practical ED problem is represented as a non-convex optimization problem with equality and inequality constraints, which cannot be solved by the traditional mathematical methods.
-Dynamic programming (DP) method [2] can solve such types of problems, but it suffers from so-called the curse of dimensionality.
-Over the past few decades, as an alternative to the conventional mathematical approaches, many salient methods have been developed for ED problem such as genetic algorithm (GA) [3], improved tabu search (TS) [4], simulated annealing (SA) [5], neural network (NN) [6], evolutionary programming (EP) [7, 8], particle swarm optimization (PSO) [9, 10], differential evolution (DE) [11], and gravitational search algorithm (GSA) [12], biogeography-based optimization (BBO) [13].
+Over the past few decades, as an alternative to the conventional mathematical approaches, many salient methods have been developed for ED problem such as genetic algorithm (GA) [7], improved tabu search (TS) [8], simulated annealing (SA) [9], neural network (NN) [10], evolutionary programming (EP) [11, 12], particle swarm optimization (PSO) [13, 14], differential evolution (DE) [15], and gravitational search algorithm (GSA) [16], biogeography-based optimization (BBO) [17].

-Recently, a new meta-heuristic search algorithm, called cuckoo search algorithm (CSA) [14, 15], has been developed by Yang and Deb.
+Recently, a new meta-heuristic search algorithm, called cuckoo search algorithm (CSA) [18, 19], has been developed by Yang and Deb.
 In this paper, modified cuckoo search algorithm (MCSA) which is improved version of CSA has been used to solve the ED problem considering ramp rate limits, prohibited operating zones, and transmission loss.
-Feasibility of the proposed method has been demonstrated on 6 generator system.
+Feasibility of the proposed method has been demonstrated on 6 generator system with and without wind power.
 The results obtained with the proposed method were analyzed and compared with CSA and other optimization results reported in literature.